Born 1989 in a laboratory. Actual birthday: June 6th

 When LEMSIP closed in 1996, Dora went to Wildlife Waystation along with over 30 other chimpanzees.

 Dora is a small chimpanzee with beautiful big eyes.
-She was thought to be the least dominant of her current group, though we had seen her stand up to even the big boys, but since the integration she and Mave have become best friends- the type of best friends not to be messed with!
-She likes to play casual games of tickle and poke with her caregivers (we remain very safe during any contact with the chimps, which is done through a secure barrier) and does an endearing head bobble when interacting with others.
+She was thought to be the least dominant of her current group, though we had seen her stand up to even the big boys.
+Mave has a special affection for Dora, and we learned that they lived together when they were younger.
+She likes to play casual games of tickle and poke with her caregivers (we remain very safe during any contact with the chimps, which is done through a secure barrier) and does an endearing head bobble when interacting.